muset-ai/awesome-nanobanana2/CONTRIBUTING.md

 * **Prepare the image file:**
     * Image size requirements: recommended width between 300px and 2000px; preferred formats are JPEG, WebP, or PNG; please try to keep the file size under 1MB (compress if necessary).
     * *(Optional)* Filename suggestion: choose a descriptive and unique name for the image (e.g., `gold_pendant_necklace.png`).
 Deafault name is `case.png`.
+* **Prepare reference images (Optional):**
+    * If you used reference images during generation, place them in the same case directory.
+    * Suggested naming: `ref_<description>.png`, e.g., `ref_emoji.png`, `ref_style.jpg`.
+    * List all reference image filenames in the `reference_images` field in the YAML file.
 * **Write the YAML case file:**
     * Fill in or modify the case details according to the template requirements.
-    * Make sure to correctly reference your image filename in the YAML.
+    * Make sure to correctly reference your image filename and reference image filenames (if any) in the YAML.
     * Be sure to correctly fill in the following fields:
         * **Author name**
         * **Author link**
         * **Source URL**
-    * **Language:** You are welcome to provide detailed information in both Chinese and English.
-The maintainer will check for bilingual completeness during merging; if only one language is provided, the missing translation will be completed using the GPT-4o model.
+    * **Language:** You can provide the information in any language (English, Chinese, etc.).
+The prompt should be provided in its original language as used for generation.

 3. Commit your changes and open a Pull Request on GitHub.